To find the best dental floss, I have spent over 30 years trying out all the different kinds of floss on the market.

 The next 8 inches is a frizzy woven section.
 The final 12 inches or so is normal floss.

 This is the only floss I am aware of that has its own built-in threader for bridgework.
 But if you DON'T have bridgework, use a normal floss or tape.

-You can get Oral B Super Floss Here .
+You can also get Oral B Super Floss at Amazon!

-7. Poh dental floss; available in 3 thicknesses.
+6. Poh dental floss; available in 3 thicknesses.
 This is one of only two flosses I know of that you can get in BLACK, to contrast with the plaque.
 I don't know enough about this floss to recommend it.